shusson/docker-puppeteer/README.md

 ## before usage

-1. You should pass `--no-sandbox, --disable-setuid-sandbox` args when launch browser
+Pass `--no-sandbox, --disable-setuid-sandbox` chrome args

 In your tests: